quicwg/base-drafts/draft-ietf-quic-transport.md

 If an endpoint sets ECT codepoints on outgoing packets and encounters a retransmission timeout due to the absence of acknowledgments from the peer (see
-{{QUIC-RECOVERY}}), the endpoint MAY cease setting ECT codepoints in subsequent packets.
-Doing so allows the connection to traverse network elements that drop packets carrying ECT or CE codepoints in the IP header.
+{{QUIC-RECOVERY}}), or if an endpoint has reason to believe that a network element might be corrupting ECN codepoints, the endpoint MAY cease setting ECT codepoints in subsequent packets.
+Doing so allows the connection to traverse network elements that drop or corrupt ECN codepoints in the IP header.

 ## Proof of Source Address Ownership {#address-validation}